NOTICE OF PRIVACY PRACTICES

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Texas Scottish Rite Hospital for Children (TSRHC) creates a record of the care and services you receive and uses this record to provide you with quality care and comply with legal requirements.
+Scottish Rite for Children creates a record of the care and services you receive and uses this record to provide you with quality care and comply with legal requirements.
 Because we understand that information about your health is personal, we are committed to protecting that information, whether it is in written, verbal, or electronic format.

 Generally, when this Notice uses the words “you” or “your” it is referring to the Individual who is the subject of PHI.
 However, when this Notice discusses rights regarding PHI, including rights to access or authorize the disclosure of PHI, “you” and “your” may refer to a minor’s parent(s), legal guardian or other personal representative, or, as applicable, an adult or the adult’s personal representative.